gravesee/timbr/vignettes/timbr.md

 ## [5,]    0    1    0    0    1
 ```

-Becuase we specified a `maxnodes` of 8 when we created the `randomForest` we
+Becuase we specified a `maxnodes` of 8 when we created the `randomForest`, we
 created 14 nodes per tree. `maxnodes` specifies the number of *terminal* nodes.
-Every pair of nodes has one parent so the total nodes possible in a tree is with
+Every pair of nodes has one parent so the total nodes possible in a tree with
 a `maxnodes` value of 8 is:

 $$8 + 4 + 2 = 14$$